-- 3. The document receives initial consideration by the appropriate Committee.
-In most cases, the Committee will recommend that the document be circulated to NMAs for comments.
-Council members should encourage their NMA to submit written comments to the Committee, rather than providing verbal input during Committee meetings.
-Meeting time generally should be reserved for discussing and debating the comments properly submitted by NMAs. - 4.
-The comments are reviewed and compiled by the Secretariat and a revised document is prepared, either by the Secretariat or an appointed rapporteur or work group.
+- 4. The comments are reviewed and compiled by the Secretariat and a revised compromise document is prepared by an appointed rapporteur or workgroup.
 Council members receive the original document, the proposed revision and the compilation of comments to review before the forthcoming meeting. - 5.
 The Committee considers the revised proposal.
 At this point, the Committee has several options: - a) If the document is acceptable to the Committee as written, the Committee can approve the document. - b) If it is determined that the document requires some additional work, and the Committee believes that this work could be accomplished in a short amount of time, the Committee can use Committee time to further amend the document (which is not encouraged) or, preferably, assign the document to a small working group or a rapporteur to revise.
-In this situation, the objective is for the working group or rapporteur to begin work immediately and submit an amended document back to the Committee or directly to the Council during that session. - c) If the Committee agrees that substantial revisions are still needed, which cannot be accomplished within the time period of the Council session, the Committee may assign a working group or rapporteur to review the comments and revise the document for consideration at its next meeting. - d) If it is decided that special expertise is required to ensure the best possible policy, the Committee can request the assistance of a particular NMA or WMA advisor.
+In this situation, the objective is for the working group or rapporteur to begin work immediately and submit an amended document back to the Committee or directly to the Council during that session. - c) If the Committee agrees that substantial revisions are still needed, and these cannot be accomplished within the time period of the Council session, the Committee may assign a workgroup or rapporteur to review the comments and revise the document for consideration at its next meeting.
+Repeated circulations of the document to WMA members for further comment are possible. - d) If it is decided that special expertise is required to ensure the best possible policy, the Committee can request the assistance of a particular Constituent Member or WMA advisor.
 Outside experts can also be consulted. - e) If it is clear that consensus will not be reached, or the Committee decides that the topic is not appropriate for a WMA policy, the Committee can recommend to the Council that the document be rejected and the subject be dropped.
 The Council can either accept this recommendation or instruct the Committee to continue working on the subject.

 - 6. Once the Committee agrees that the document is ready, it will submit the proposed policy to the Council with the recommendation that it be approved and forwarded to the General Assembly for adoption.
-Often, some or all of steps 3-5 outlined above are repeated several times before the Committee is satisfied that the document is ready for consideration by the Council. - 7.
+Often, some or all of steps 5-7 outlined above are repeated several times before the Committee is satisfied that the document is ready for consideration by the Council. - 7.
 The Council considers the recommendation of the Committee to approve the document.
-The Council may: - amend the document - send the document back to the Committee for additional work - approve the document and forward it to the General Assembly with the recommendation that it be adopted.
+The Council may: - amend the document - send the document back to the Committee for additional work - reject the document - approve the document and forward it to the General Assembly with the recommendation that it be adopted.